COVID-19 UPDATE

 You may have heard of NIPT, which identifies Downs Syndrome and two other genetic disorders.
 It is called non-invasive as the screening is simply a blood test carried out on the mother, and therefore carries absolutely no risk to the pregnancy.
 This can be carried out at any time after 10 weeks of pregnancy, with results on average within 3 – 5 working days.

-IONA and Harmony screening are a lot more accurate than the traditional combined screening you are offered on the NHS.
-IONA and Harmony screening can also identify the gender of the baby at this early stage of pregnancy with 100% accuracy, if enough fetal fraction (DNA within your blood sample) is detected.
+IONA, Harmony and Vision screening are a lot more accurate than the traditional combined screening you are offered on the NHS.
+IONA, Harmony and Vision screening can also identify the gender of the baby at this early stage of pregnancy with 100% accuracy, If enough fetal fraction (DNA within your blood sample) is detected.

 All of the NIPT screening we offer can be repeated free of charge if the result you receive is inconclusive ( **not for Gender results**).